dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-<<<<<<< HEAD
-I started to play around with the sliders and replaced the rectangles with arcs to make my letters with.
+-I started to play around with the sliders and replaced the rectangles with arcs to make my letters with.
 I made an A, B, and C with the arcs, and added their data to the sketch1 file.
-I tried playing around with adding another parameter per arc, I statred using a y-scale (changing the width) of the arcs but it just looked weird so I am sticking with just changing the angle of the all the arcs.
+-I tried playing around with adding another parameter per arc, I statred using a y-scale (changing the width) of the arcs but it just looked weird so I am sticking with just changing the angle of the all the arcs.
 I now have a full alphabet, A-Z, and a default icon.
 I still need to tweek some of the letter forms and then create the number forms and special characters as well.
+-I have implemented the interaction animation between letters, so there is now the default interpolation between letters when they are typed.
+I have also started to develop a new alphabet that has two outer arcs and then a line on the inside that can be oriented in one of four postions.
+In my next commit I will have this new alphabet working.

 --